arijitbasu321/coronaIndia/README.md

 1. clone the repo
 2. Make the coronaIndia.sh file executable
 3. add the script to your $PATH or run it as ./coronaIndia.sh

+Note: The first run will take some time as it needs to pull the docker image for Dockerhub.
+Subsequent runs will be faster.